Scorpil/scorpil.com/content/post/aws-vpc.md

 2. Startups often don't bother tuning it - everything works with default settings after all
 3. Networking is complicated and is rarely regarded as fun

-Despite those somewhat justified arguments, most developers that deal with AWS would benefit from digging deeper into VPC setup and it's configuration.
+Despite those somewhat justified arguments, most developers that deal with AWS would benefit from digging deeper into VPC setup and its configuration.
 Here are my counterpoints:

 1. Understanding VPC will help you communicate with; Ops/DevOps/SysAdmin/SRE/Security department much more efficiently
 2. Everything works by default because everything is open (i.e. unsecure) by default